troyvassalotti/troyv.dev/src/posts/single-file-components-in-nunjucks.md

 ---
 If you've worked with Vue, chances are you're familiar with its [Single File Components](https://v3.vuejs.org/guide/single-file-component.html#introduction) (SFC for short).
 If you haven't worked with Vue, the idea of a SFC can be boiled down to encapsulation of the template, logic, **and** styling of a component to a single file.

 The site you're looking at right now is an [Eleventy](https://www.11ty.dev/) site using [Nunjucks](https://mozilla.github.io/nunjucks/) templates.
 I love the way Eleventy handles static site generation, and I think Nunjucks is an incredible templating language for my use cases.
-I've been working on my website for a couple years now and experimented with a variety of tooling methods for things like SASS compilation, asset minification, critical inlining, etc.; however, the one thing I was missing was a way to create single file components like I've been able to do in Vue.
+I've been working on my website for a couple years now and experimented with a variety of tooling methods for things like SASS compilation, asset minification, critical inlining, etc. The one thing I was missing was a way to create single file components like I've been able to do in Vue.

 ## Moving Towards Native Nunjucks